 We also went to the famous Bella atelier - no pictures because the don't allow them.

-Of course we had to go back to both places later to pick up our new sparklies.
+We had to go back to both places a few days later to pick up our new sparklies.

 Mussels are sold on every street corner at night